Without beating about the bush and wasting your time and ours too, let’s get straight to the point.

 This isn’t a disposer with a motor that promises to beat Usain Bolt.

-While it is not the coolest disposer out there, it will fit in perfectly with loners, newlyweds and simply those who don’t have an active kitchen with heavy food wastes.
+While it is not the coolest disposer out there, it will fit in perfectly with loners, newlyweds, and simply those who don’t have an active kitchen with heavy food waste.

 There’s only so much a 1/2 HP motor could do!
 And if you don’t let yourself forget that, then surely there won’t be any hard feelings.

 With that in mind, I find the motor to be running at a satisfactory speed of 1725 RPM.

 You can successfully put light food wastes like peels down its opening – and thankfully, those wastes happen to be the major occupants of any kitchen waste.

 And I hope you won’t mind putting the rest, like chicken bones, into the bin.

 Back to the point – the food waste that you send down the disposer’s opening would be turned into fine particles easily and quickly – say in 10 seconds.

 On top of that, you can trigger the motor easily even if the food cover is not in place.
 Though it is very convenient, it can also be a little bit unsafe if you’re having kids around.